conduition/conduition.io/source/_posts/musig.md

 I have a soft-spot for MuSig1 over MuSig2, because it is dumb-simple compared to the magic of MuSig2.

 MuSig2 has some fancy sauce that helps it avoid the whole nonce-commitment issue, without leaving it vulnerable to Wagner's Attack.
-Perhaps another day I'll discuss MuSig2, but I think next I want to cover Wagner's Attack in more detail.
-It's surprising how such an apparently implausible attack is made trivial by something as simple as a list-searching algorithm, and I find the mechanics very much worth discussing.
+Perhaps another day I'll discuss MuSig2.